TrellixVulnTeam/ratel-tests_DAVJ/memcached/README.md

 How to Run Memcached with Ratel?
 -----------------------------------
-Just like run other applications:
+Just like run other applications with the specified parameters:
   ```
     $ ./ratel ./memcached -l 127.0.0.1 -p 11211
   ```